 EN 50310 Equipotential Bonding & Earthing in Buildings with IT Equipment:

-Equipotential Bonding Networks (EBNs) are defined to protect IT equipment /cabling from electrical hazards, such as:
+Equipotential Bonding Networks (EBNs) are defined to protect IT equipment, cabling and telephone cable wiring from electrical hazards, such as:

 – Electric shock

 – Risk of fire